Raelifin/sumibli/raw/basics.md

 Now let's consider the next six consonants: n, m, f, v, s, and z.
 Together with the plosives, these form the 🔈standard consonants💬.
 The standard consonants roughly appear in order of increasing abstraction.
 The first six are about primal, elemental things, and the second six are about civilizational, abstract things.

-The final five consonants in the alphabet (h, th, sh, r and l) are called 🔈odd constants💬 because they are used differently than the others.
+The final six consonants in the alphabet (h, th, sh, ch, r and l) are called 🔈odd constants💬 because they are used differently than the others.
 We'll talk about words that use these letters later, but the basic story is that words that start with odd consonants are used to give structure to sentences and do things that would break the rules of how standard words work.

 The three 🔈vowels💬 (i, a, and u) don't have a lot of meaning in themselves.
 But the general story is that they're lined up from the tightest ("i") to the loosest ("u") and can similarly be seen as going from near to far, with "a" being in the middle.